 The classic loafers

 Inspired by the coolest girls we wish we could have dressed as in high school, this Dark Academia classic is a seasonally appropriate alternative to boots.
-Wear now with your favourite mini dress, frilly socks (like these from ASOS, £4) and a boxy blazer; come winter, swap out your dress for tailored trousers, choose knitted socks (Arket, £8.50) and ditch the blazer for a woollen coat.
+Wear throughout autumn with your favourite mini dress, frilly socks (like these from ASOS, £4) and a boxy blazer; come winter, swap out your dress for tailored trousers, choose thick, knitted socks (Arket, £8.50) and ditch the blazer for a woollen coat.
 Accessory-wise, we're leaning fully into the Dark Academia theme with a leather cross-body bag, baker boy cap and an armful of Penguin Classics.

 The chunky knit cardigan

-This is another AW classic, one you’re for sure going to wear year after year.
+This is another winter classic, one you’re for sure going to wear year after year.
 This season, our attention is on rainbow brights, abstract patterns and mottled, mixed yarns – pieces that are an outfit in themselves.
 When it’s cold out and you need to layer up, what better way to make a statement than with your knitwear game?

 The satin midi skirt